e-Contract/dssp-client/README.md

 # DSSP client for .NET

 This project contains the source code of the Digital Signature Service Protocol SDK for .NET web applications.
-We support .NET version 3.5+.
+We support .NET version 3.5+ and 4.5+

 The Digital Signature Service itself can be tested via the [DSS demo portal](https://www.e-contract.be/dss/).

 ## Getting started

 The `forms-demo` gives you an entry-level example on how to use the DSSP client for .NET.
 A more advanced example is given in `webApi-demo`.
+For desktop there is the `wpf-demo`.

-Check out the source code and open `dssp-client.sln` with for example [Microsoft Visual Studio Express 2013 for Web](http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx).
-The project should compile and run out of the box.
+Check out the source code and open `dssp-client.sln` with for example [Microsoft Visual Studio Community](https://www.visualstudio.com/vs/community/).
+The project should compile and run out of the box with version 2017 of visual studio.

 A [NuGet](https://www.nuget.org/packages/DSS-P.Client/) package has also been make available.